entu/ssg/README.md

   - B
 ```

-### Page style - style.styl
+### Page inline style - style.styl

-To generate page CSS use __.styl__ files.
-Global style.css is combined from all .styl files (from source folder) and saved to build's root folder (like /style.css).
+For inserting inline CSS to individual pages use __style.styl__ file in page's folder.
+Generated style is inserted just before `</head>` tag.

+You can put locale identificator to filename (like __style.en.styl__) for locale speciffic style.

-### Page scripts - script.js
+### Page inline scripts - script.js

-To generate page JS use __.js__ files.
-Global script.js is combined from all .js files (from source folder) and saved to build's root folder (like /script.js).
+For inserting inline JS to individual pages use __.js__ file in page's folder.
+Generated script is inserted just before `</body>` tag.

+You can put locale identificator to filename (like script.en.js) for locale speciffic script.

 ## On build ...